sheddiboo/E-Commerce-Website-Analysis/README.md

-# Dashboard Overview: E-Commerce Website Analytics
+# Dashboard Overview: E-Commerce Website

 Introduction:
 This dashboard offers a comprehensive overview of key performance metrics for our e-commerce website over the past 60 days.
 By examining user behavior and sales trends, we aim to provide actionable insights for strategic decision-making and continuous improvement.